How Low Testosterone Affects Blood Sugar Levels

 If high blood sugar levels aren't controlled, they can harm your body, causing kidney and nerve damage, nausea, and blurred vision.
 It also increases the risk of diabetes.
 If you already have diabetes, low testosterone can make it harder to manage your blood sugar levels effectively.

-Testosterone replacement therapy (TRT) is a common treatment for men with low testosterone.
+Testosterone replacement therapy (TRT) is a standard treatment for men with low testosterone.
 It involves giving extra testosterone to raise levels back to normal (between 300 and 1,000 nanograms per deciliter).
-TRT helps manage low testosterone symptoms and improves overall health.
+TRT helps manage symptoms of low testosterone and improves overall health.

 Men often report these benefits after starting TRT:

 In addition to these benefits, TRT may also help manage blood sugar levels in men with low testosterone.
-Several studies support this, but more research is needed to understand it better.
+Several studies support this finding, but further research is needed to gain a deeper understanding.

 In a 2016 study, 94 men with type 2 diabetes were divided into two groups.
 One group received intramuscular testosterone (250 mg) every 2 weeks for 6 months, while the other group received a placebo (1 mL saline) for the same duration.